vanberge/learn-gcp-terraform/README.md

       + tags_fingerprint     = (known after apply)
       + zone                 = (known after apply)
     ```
-* The plan looks good to create a VM instance and VPC netowrk.
+* The plan looks good to create a VM instance and VPC network.
 So, now run the command ``terraform apply``
   * At the **Enter a value:** prompt, type ``yes`` and hit enter.
   * After 1-2 minutes, your infrastructure should be created.
 Leaving the following output:
   ```